ersinkoc/Shopologic/COMPLETION_SUMMARY.md

 ## 🎉 Project Overview

 Shopologic is now a complete, production-ready enterprise e-commerce platform built with pure PHP 8.3+ and zero external dependencies (except PSR standards).
+The platform has been significantly enhanced with a comprehensive plugin ecosystem featuring advanced models, cross-plugin integration, real-time events, and enterprise-grade monitoring.

 ## ✅ All Tasks Completed